 product marketers and indie hackers shipping feature launches, homepage refreshes, or short SaaS walkthroughs

-AI Video Workflow comparison worksheet.
-AI Video Workflow comparison worksheet is the right next move once the visitor accepts the workflow shape and now needs an owner, a pass/fail line, and a reusable handoff for the second run.
+Comparison Worksheet.
+Comparison Worksheet is the right next move once the visitor accepts the workflow shape and now needs an owner, a pass/fail line, and a reusable handoff for the second run.

 Core verdicts